webqit/quantum-js/README.md

 ### Quantum JS Lite

 It is possible to use a lighter version of Quantum JS where you want something further feather weight for your initial application load.
-The Lite APIs initially come without the compiler and yet lets you work with Quantum JS ahead of that.

 <details><summary>
 Load from a CDN<br>